hariamoor-zz/todo-cli/content/Part-2.md

 1. We currently represent each task as a string, but in reality, all we need is for it to be serializable via the `Serialize` trait provided by `serde-rs`, and to be able to display it via the `Display` trait provided in the standard library.
 Extend this to store additional information about tasks: Deadlines?
 Partners?
 Associated notes?
 The possibilities are endless!

 2. Currently, we store our to-do list in a flat JSON file: What if it got too big to sustainably maintain that?
-What if the user wants his information stored in some more secure format?
+What if the user wants their information stored in some more secure format?
 What if the user wants to sync it with other applications?
 Can we extend our persistent representation of our to-do list to support some of these requests?

 3. How can we distribute our to-do list to potential users via the Rust ecosystem?
 Naturally, we would use Cargo as our build system; where would we need to make it available, so that potential users could have what they need with the simple shell command `cargo install todo-cli`?